Kinggtemp/Road-Accidents-Team-Project-UWE/README.md

 Documentation/ – notes, planning, and project write-up

+images/ – graphs and model outputs

 README.md – project overview

 Purpose of This Project
 -----------------------
 This project was completed as part of a first-year Data Science module at UWE Bristol.
-It demonstrates skills in:

--Exploratory Data Analysis (EDA)

--Statistical reasoning

--Data cleaning and preparation

--Predictive modelling

--Team collaboration using Git
+It demonstrates practical skills in analysing real-world data, building predictive models, and working collaboratively in a team environment.